Medicines for Parkinson's

 Levodopa medicines are the medicines most commonly used for Parkinson's.

 • Levodopa is always combined with another medicine (either carbidopa or benserazide) to prevent levodopa from changing to dopamine in your bloodstream before it reaches your brain.
-This means that more levodopa can enter your brain, causing fewer side effects from dopamine, eg, nausea and vomiting.
+This means that more levodopa can enter your brain, causing fewer side effects from dopamine, such as nausea (feeling sick) and vomiting (being sick).

 • Read more about levodopa + carbidopa and levodopa and benserazide